ChileanVirtualObservatory/jovial.chivo.cl/README.md

 ## Documentation

+Also, you can deploy your own private Jovial.
 The latest deployment documentation can be found [here](https://github.com/ChileanVirtualObservatory/jovial.chivo.cl/wiki).